20 of the Most Beautiful Castles in France

 Château de Val

-Located in the Haute-Auvergne region of central France, Château de Val seemingly rises up out of the man-made lake that surrounds it.
+Located in the Haute-Auvergne region of central France, Château de Val seemingly rises out of the man-made lake that surrounds it.
 Although petite in stature compared to many on this list, it deserves its spot not least because of its unique surroundings.
 Instead of ornate gardens and carefully curated flower pots, you’re more likely to find beach umbrellas and sailing boats!

 The castle itself dates back to the 15th century and stands out as one of the best-preserved castles of the region.
 It’s a popular spot for families in the region (as my husband who grew up not far away tells me), and a great family-friendly castle if you’re visiting France with kids.
 There are several events held throughout the year and free entertainment is offered for children at any time.